 Where required by regulation, a minimum of 40% of variable remuneration awards made to Material Risk Takers are subject to deferral for a period of up to three years and are delivered in instruments.
-A retention period may also be applied as required by the relevant regulations, typically for a period of six months.
+A holding period may also be applied as required by the relevant regulations, typically for a period of six months.

 In addition to the application of ex-ante adjustments described above, variable remuneration is subject to ex-post adjustment (malus / clawback arrangements).
 Malus applies during the deferral period.
-Clawback applies until the later of the second anniversary of the vesting date of any tranche in an award or the last day of any retention period.
+Clawback applies until the later of the second anniversary of the vesting date of the last tranche in an award or the final day of the holding period on the last tranche in an award.